lsst/dp1_lsst_io/docs/products/images/index.rst

-Combinations of multiple calibrated images of the same region of the sky to achieve greater depth (to detect fainter objects), or to be used as templates in difference image analysis.
+Combinations of multiple calibrated images of the same region of the sky to achieve greater depth (to detect fainter objects), or for use as templates in difference image analysis.

 .. toctree::